bielbienne/bst.pygasus.core/README.rst

     This package handles the translation for multilingual sites and applications.

 bst.extjs.scaffolding
-    Scaffolding is a package to generate standard models, stores, views and grids for ExtJs.
+    Scaffolding is a package to generate standard models, stores, views and grids for ExtJS.

 bst.extjs.security
     This package provide a default login mask and a pluggable authentication.
 In the future we also plan to